github/backup-utils/README.md

 ### Requirements

-Backup site requirements are modest: a bash interperter and rsync v2.6.4 or greater.
-Any modern Linux with rsync should be fine.
+Backup site requirements are modest: Linux or other modern Unix operating system with [rsync][4] v2.6.4 or greater.

-In order to be able to start performing online backups via `ghe-rsync-backup` the GitHub Enterprise appliance needs to be running 11.10.342 or above.
-Offline backups via `ghe-backup` and `ghe-s3-backup` may work with older versions of GitHub Enterprise, though this is neither recommended nor supported.

-GitHub Enterprise's running version can be seen on http(s)://[hostname]/setup/upgrade.
-If you're not running on the latest release we recommend to upgrade the appliance.
-Please download the most recent GHP from the [GitHub Enterprise website](https://enterprise.github.com/download) and see [our guide](https://enterprise.github.com/help/articles/upgrading-to-a-newer-release) for more information on how to perform upgrades.
+For online and incremental backup support, the GitHub Enterprise appliance must be running version 11.10.342 or above.
+Earlier versions may use the "tarball" backup strategy (see `backup.config` for more information) but online and incremental backups are not supported.
+We strongly recommend upgrading to 11.10.342 or later.
+Visit enterprise.github.com to [download the most recent version][5].

 ### Backup file structure